SovereignCloudStack/k8s-observability/docs/iaas.md

 The Grafana dashboard designed to visualize metrics collected from an OpenStack cloud through the OpenStack exporter is publicly available at https://grafana.com/grafana/dashboards/21085.
-Its source code is located in the `dashboards` directory.
+Its source code is located in the `iaas/dashboards` directory.
 Feel free to import it to the Grafana via its source or ID.
 For automatic integration into the SCS monitoring solution proceed to the next step.

 ### Deploy OpenStack exporter Grafana dashboard and instruct monitoring stack to register the OpenStack exporter